Jake Girdwood-Reich: St. Louis City SC

 After a standout 2023–24 A-League season, Girdwood-Reich was sold to Major League Soccer expansion club St. Louis City SC for an undisclosed amount, believed to exceed the $1.3 million record set by Adrian Mierzejewski.

 Loan to Auckland FC

 On 16 September 2025, Girdwood-Reich joined Auckland FC on loan for the 2025–26 season as an injury replacement for Nando Pijnaker, reuniting with head coach Steve Corica.
-He made his Auckland FC debut in a 0–0 draw against Melbourne Victory.
+He made his Auckland FC debut in a 0–0 draw in round 1 against Melbourne Victory at AAMI Park.

+On 20 February 2026, Girdwood-Reich featured in his third New Zealand derby.
+After scooping the ball high following a clearance, he inadvertently pressured the Wellington Phoenix goalkeeper Josh Oluwayemi into heading the ball into his own net.
+Auckland FC went on to win 5–0, securing victory in all three derbies of the season, with Girdwood-Reich playing the full 90 minutes in each match.

+Girdwood-Reich scored his first goal for the club in a 2–1 defeat to Macarthur at Mount Smart Stadium, becoming Auckland FC's youngest goalscorer.
+He scored once more in a 3–0 victory over Adelaide United at Hindmarsh Stadium in the second leg of the finals series, helping Auckland progress to the Grand Final before ultimately winning the A-League Men Championship.

+Motherwell

+On 15 July 2026, Girdwood-Reich joined Scottish Premiership club Motherwell F.C. for an undisclosed fee, signing a three-year contract until 2029.

 International career

 First representation honours for Girdwood-Reich came in the COVID affected 2019 U17 FIFA World Cup.
 After playing in all three games in the qualifying tournament in Hanoi, the finals tournament and the World Cup itself were both cancelled due to COVID-19.

 Jake's first post-COVID-19 opportunity arose in 2023, with selection for the U20 FIFA World Cup qualifying tournament in Uzbekistan at age 18, where Australia were eliminated by the hosts in the quarter-finals.

 In 2024, at age 19, Girdwood-Reich was selected for the U23 Olyroos, to compete in the 2024 WAFF U-23 Championship.
 He was subsequently selected again for the squad that competed in the 2024 AFC U-23 Asian Cup but did not progress beyond the group stage.